-ISMO works with various corporate housing providers to help TLA funded fellows find housing in the Washington DC area.
+ISMO works with various corporate housing providers to help TLA funded fellows find housing in the Norfolk area.
 These companies provide sufficient accommodations to meet the individual needs of each TLA Fellow and his/her family while remaining within the budgetary limit and guidelines stipulated by the US Government.

-Most of these companies offer apartment "packages" throughout the Greater Washington DC area, and their staff is dedicated to providing a satisfactory living environment for everyone.
+Most of these companies offer apartment "packages", and their staff is dedicated to providing a satisfactory living environment for everyone.
 A typical apartment will include the following amenities and services:

-- Utilities (heat, electric, water, air conditioning) - Furniture
+- Utilities (heat, electric, water, air conditioning)

+- Furniture

 - Television

 - Local telephone service

 - WiFi internet access

 - Housewares (Dishes & Cookware)

 - Linen (Sheets & Towels)

 - Cable TV access